 4. What Hi-Fi?
 Sound and Vision

-The Yamaha YSP-2200 receives a perfect score and is named the best sound bar of 2011 in this brief, yet informative hands-on review by Britain's What Hi-Fi?.
+The Yamaha YSP-2200 receives a perfect score and is named the best sound bar of 2012 in this brief yet informative hands-on review by Britain's What Hi-Fi?
+Sound and Vision.
 The editors express some concern at the price and modest music performance, but those qualms don't hold back the overall experience, they say.
 "Eight hundred quid is no small amount of money, of course, but it's a remarkably modest sum to charge for a product that's so obviously shot through with genius."

-Silva's massive two-page review outlines not just the specs of the Yamaha YSP-2200 itself along with pros and cons of setup and use, but also the full list of media he used while testing the system.
+Silva's two-page review outlines not just the specs of the Yamaha YSP-2200 itself, along with pros and cons of setup and use, but also the full list of media he used while testing the system.
 He says the sound bar's audio quality and impressive surround-sound effects make it worth considering, but he feels that it works better in small rooms rather than massive expanses -- something that's true for virtually all sound bars.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

 Review: Yamaha YSP-2200 Digital Sound Projection System - Review, Robert Silva, Not Dated

-Only a handful of users have left reviews of the Yamaha YSP-2200 at Amazon.com, but the vast majority loves the sound bar.
-The few low-to-average ratings come from people who expected bigger, 5.1-channel home theater-esque audio out of a sound bar.
+Just over 30 users have left reviews of the Yamaha YSP-2200 at Amazon.com.
+More than two-thirds give the sound bar a 5-star or 4-star rating.
+Those less happy are users who expected bigger, 5.1-channel home theater-esque audio out of a sound bar.

-Review: Yamaha YSP-2200 Digital Sound Projector (Black), Contributors to Amazon.com, As of September 2012
+Review: Yamaha YSP2200 Digital Sound Projector (Black), Contributors to Amazon.com, As of August 2013